 What does transparency mean in the context of manufacturing operations?
-Literally it means we can see through the manufacturing organization into its internal workings.
+Literally, it means we can see through the manufacturing organization into its internal workings.
 Practically it means full availability and access to information required for collaboration and collective management decision making.
 It means full disclosure of detailed historical records for root-cause investigation purposes to uncover areas for continuous improvement.
-It means being open to share our best practices along with our past mistakes so they serve as learning experiences.
+It means being open to sharing our best practices along with our past mistakes so they serve as learning experiences.

 Transparency is an essential condition for a free and open exchange and evaluation of priorities for process improvements.
 It is essential to creating a culture of trust and teamwork in the organization.

-Transparency through metrics
+Transparency through manufacturing metrics

 The deployment of a performance measurement system with standardized manufacturing metrics is a key ingredient to providing unbiased visibility and transparency within the organization.